 If you want to remove your PVA glue, make sure to have sandpaper handy.
-You'll need to sand down the surface until it's level.
+You'll need to sand down the surface to remove it from the wood until it's level.
 If you get any on your clothes, you can clean them with soap and warm water.

 The Bottom Line

-PVA glue serves as an ideal solution for any type of woodworking.
+PVA glue serves as an ideal solution for woodworking projects for beginners and professional craftsmen.
 The all-purpose substance can handle a range of challenging environments and dries clear so that it's almost invisible on the final product.

 The versatility and durability make it a leading choice over another type of glue, like polyurethane glue and epoxy glue.